Library Parking Lot

 A rare new building on the block, built around 1952, at the southeast corner of 20th and Callowhill.
 Callowhill Street was one-way east at this time.

 Across the street where the Starbucks is located today was the competing F. A. Mitchell Company Cutting Tools store.
 There had been a hardware store at the Starbucks site on the northeast corner of 20th and Callowhill Street since at least 1917.

 1962 photo of the northeast corner of 20th and Callowhill Streets (Starbucks today).
 Another example of commercial clustering, with the F. A. Mitchell Company across the street from Black and Decker.
-I cannot explain the existence of a Starbucks on the northeast corner and in the Target directly across the street on the northwest corner today.

 View down 20th Street from Callowhill in 1953.
 Trolley tracks and trolley wires are visible.